 Los Angeles has something for everyone!
-From relaxing on the beach to hiking in the mountains, to exploring the desert and soaking in the city vibes, it’s easy to be overwhelmed by everything there is to cross off the Los Angeles bucket list.
+From relaxing on the beach to hiking in the mountains to exploring the desert and soaking in the city vibes, it’s easy to be overwhelmed by everything there is to cross off the Los Angeles bucket list.

-I spent the entire summer in LA and still only scratched the surface of the 101 things to do there!
+I spent the entire summer in LA and still only scratched the surface of the 101 things to do in LA!
 Since I couldn’t do it all myself, I had to reach out to my travel blogging community for their insider tips and favorite things to do in LA to help create a truly ultimate LA bucket list.

 If you follow me on Instagram, you will have seen that this really wasn’t one of my favorite cities.
 However, I do still feel that it’s worth a visit as there are just so many things to do in Los Angeles.